 Who wouldn´t like to travel back in time, when the magical characters from the Middle Ages take over?!

 Last weekend we took a day trip to Sant Mateu, Castellon for experiencing a local Medieval Fair.
 Let´s talk more about Medieval Fairs in Spain!

 Fiestas in Spain

-Still, a bit overshadowed by the major fiestas like Las Fallas and San Fermin, the Medieval Fairs in Spain keep attracting large crowds of local visitors every year.
+Still, a bit overshadowed by the major fiestas like Las Fallas and San Fermin, the Medieval Fairs in Spain keeps attracting large crowds of local visitors every year.
 You might have heard about the famous Moors and Christians Festival in Alcoy, but did you know that most of the Spanish cities (especially those with castles) organize medieval events all year round?!
 Avila, Ibiza, Cordoba, Zamora, Peñiscola, Burgos, Mojacar, La Rioja, Guadalajara, Tarragona, Lugo, Teruel, Olite… and the list of the Spanish medieval events goes far beyond this!

 Musicians, buskers, artisans, merchants, jongleurs, falconers, charming ladies and brave knights in shining armor on horseback… all ready to whisk you back to the Middle Ages.
 Who wouldn´t enjoy this time-traveling experience?!

 Most of the Medieval fairs in Spain include “weapons of war” competitions, children’s games and activities, and of course, the heart of the feast – the medieval marketplace.
 Moreover, the last one often features educational exhibits, arts, crafts, food, games, demonstrations, and ongoing entertainment.